ghyoun/potato_films/README.md

 ## Overview

-You work for FreshPotatoes.com, a website where users write reviews for artists and films.
+You work for FreshPotatoes.com, a Wiki for information related to films and artists.

 The website team needs your help.
 They want to allow external partners - like Netflix and HBOGo - to access their data.
 The FreshPotatoes team has defined a RESTful API endpoint they want you to build.